Mounir-Merhebi/LearnVentures/README.md

 Introduce a dedicated parent user type where parents can view their children’s grades, track performance, and communicate directly with instructors through a chat page.

 💬 **Grade Group Chat**
-Create a group chat space for each grade, allowing students to collaborate, share ideas, and build community — all under the supervision of their instructor.
+Create a group chat space for each grade, allowing students to collaborate, share ideas, and build community, all under the supervision of their instructor.

 📅 **Agenda & Homework Tracker**
 Provide students with a daily agenda showing tasks and homework to complete.
 This will be linked with Google Calendar, sending automated reminders to help students stay on track.